 Trowse has been turned into a sleepy back-water since the construction of the Norwich Southern By-pass.
 Before then it had always been on the main route from Lowestoft and Bungay into the City.
 With the growth of dormitory villages and the motor car it had become a very busy place.
 Now it is the quietest it has been in centuries.

 The church in Trowse is on the banks of the River Tas, and it is prone to flood during exceptionally wet seasons.
-It was the church where my cousin David Anderson married Diana Harrod in 1958.
-At the time his mother Olive was Assistant Matron at Whitlingham Hospital in Trowse, a geriatric hospital.
-This I think would account for the choice of venue, although Diana also lived nearby she did not live in Trowse.
+There are records of it being inundated going back 300 years.
+It so obviously a bad place that I wonder why it was built on such low-lying land.
+It was in this church that my cousin David Anderson married Diana Harrod in 1958.
+At the time his mother Olive was Assistant Matron at a care home, Whitlingham Hospital in Trowse.
+This I think would account for the choice of venue.
+Diana also lived nearby in Bracondale but she did not live in Trowse itself.

-Back in the eighteenth century Richard Mackenzie Bacon’s mother Katherine was the daughter of the Vicar of Trowse, the Rev John Kirby.
+Back in the eighteenth century Richard Mackenzie Bacon, the editorof the Norwich Mercury had family connections with Trowse.
+His mother Katherine was the daughter of the Vicar of Trowse, the Rev John Kirby.
 I have written on R. M. Bacon in other blogs (e.g. May 2012).
-Also in the 18th century Parson Woodforde used to send his corn (which he had grown on the church farm) to be milled at Trowse Millgate, although in was on the other side of the city from Weston Longeville.
+Also in the 18th century Parson Woodforde used to send his corn (which he had grown on the church farm in Weston Longville) to be milled at Trowse Millgate, although in was on the other side of the city from Weston.
 I am hoping to discover why he sent his corn so far when there were many closer mills, both wind and water powered.
 I can only think that the Trowse miller must have given him a particularly good price.
 In July 1785 a bare knuckle boxing match was held in Trowse, which was won by Haylett of Coltishall.

-Across the rivers Tas and Yare is Trowse station, so it is in Trowse Millgate.
-The other part of Trowse is called Trowse Newton This hamlet of Trowse Millgate is part of Norwich, although ecclesiastically it is still a part of Trowse parish.
-The old sewage pumping station which stood on the county side of the line (but still across the rivers) is similarly part of Trowse Millgate.
+Across the rivers Tas and Yare was Trowse station, so it was in Trowse Millgate rather than Trowse Newton, which is on the county side of the two river.
+This hamlet of Trowse Millgate is administered as part of Norwich, although ecclesiastically it is still a part of Trowse parish.
+The old sewage pumping station which stood just to the far side of the line (but still to the city side of the rivers) is similarly part of Trowse Millgate.
 My picture shows the short siding at Trowse where the coal trucks were unloaded to fire the pumping engine for the City’s sewage.
-This photograph was taken in the mid 1960s, at which time the old coal fired pump had been out of use for several years.
+This photograph was taken in the mid 1960s, by which time the old coal fired pump had been out of use for several years.
 The siding however does not look too overgrown.
 The gentleman in the grey Mac and the Trilby hat is my father.